-The Very Large Telescope Interferometer (VLTI) consists in the coherent combination of the four VLT Unit Telescopes and of the four moveable 1.8m Auxiliary Telescopes.
-The VLTI provides milli-arcsec angular resolution in the near and mid infrared wavelength regime for low and intermediate (R=12000) spectral resolution.
+The Very Large Telescope Interferometer (VLTI) consists in the coherent combination of the four VLT Unit Telescopes or the four moveable 1.8m Auxiliary Telescopes.
+The VLTI provides milli-arcsec angular resolution at low and intermediate (R=12000) spectral resolution at near infrared wavelengths.

-The four 8.2-m Unit Telescopes (UTs) and the four 1.8-m Auxiliary Telescopes (ATs) constitute the light collecting elements of the VLTI.
+The four 8.2-m Unit Telescopes (UTs) and the four 1.8-m Auxiliary Telescopes (ATs) are the light collecting elements of the VLTI.
 The UTs are set on fixed locations while the ATs can be relocated on 30 different stations.
-See the VLTI user manual for the currently offered AT stations.
-The telescopes can be combined in groups of three (triplet) or four (quadruplet) depending on the beam-combining instrument.
-After the light beams have passed through a complex system of mirrors and light paths have been equalized by the delay lines, the combination at near-infrared is performed by the instruments AMBER or PIONIER.
+The light can be re-combined for either three (triplet) or four (quadruplet) telescopes depending on the beam-combining instrument.
+After the light beams have passed through a complex system of mirrors and the light paths have been equalized by the delay line system, the light re-combination is performed by the near infrared instruments AMBER or PIONIER.